VAChess777/Lesson_4_Collecting_Pokemon_in_the_database_Getting_to_know_Django_ORM_Devman/README.md

 ```urls.py``` - the program is located in the project folder.
 Responsible for setting up links to site pages.
 ```views.py``` - the program responsible for displaying Pokemon on the map.

+### Features works of the program:

+The `views.py` program contains the functions:

+* The `add_pokemon` function - adds Pokemon to the map.
+* The `show_all_pokemons` function - responsible for displaying all Pokemon on the main page map.
+* The `show_pokemon` function - responsible for displaying Pokemon and its evolution on the pokemon page itself.

+### Project Goals

+This code was written for educational purposes as part of an online course for web developers at [dvmn.org](https://dvmn.org/).